Classification of critical phenomena in hierarchical small-world networks: Renormalization of Hierarchical Networks

 A much richer phenomenology arises when the RG-flow ${\cal R}$ itself becomes dependent on the control-parameter.
 In that case, Eq.~(\ref{eq:RGflow}) generalizes to $\vec{\kappa}_{n+1}={\cal R}\left(\vec{\kappa}_{n};\mu\right)$ with

-i.e., the FP $\vec{\kappa}_{\infty}$ becomes a nontrivial function of $\mu$.
+i.e., the FP $\vec{\kappa}_{\infty}$ becomes a nontrivial function of $\kappa_{0}=\mu$.
 The consequences of such behavior (for a single coupling) are depicted in Figs.~\ref{fig:HN5yPlots}.
 First, consider the case of constant FP shown in Fig.~\ref{fig:HN5yPlots}(a).
-Drawing constant FP as function of the control-parameter may seem redundant, however, it allows to illustrate the connection to the raw couplings $\kappa_{0}\left(\mu\right)$ (green-dashed line), which must rise smoothly with $\mu$ from $\kappa_{0}\left(0\right)=0$ to $\kappa_{0}\left(1\right)=1$ to be physical, but are otherwise arbitrary (here, chosen as a straight line).
-Below (above) the point where $\kappa_{0}\left(\mu\right)$ intersects the unstable FP, the RG-flow evolves toward the stable FP at $\kappa_{\infty}=0$ ($\kappa_{\infty}=1$).
-The arbitrariness in $\kappa_{0}\left(\mu\right)$ reflects the universality in the family of systems obeying the same FP: no matter at which value of $\mu_{c}$ the specific system $\kappa_{0}\left(\mu\right)$ intersects the unstable FP with $0<\kappa_{\infty}<1$, its $\mu$-independence guarantees identical critical behavior.
+Drawing constant FP as function of the control-parameter may seem redundant, however, it allows to illustrate the connection to the bare couplings $\kappa_{0}=\mu$ (green-dashed line).
+Below (above) the point where $\kappa_{0}$ intersects the unstable FP, the RG-flow evolves toward the stable FP at $\kappa_{\infty}=0$ ($\kappa_{\infty}=1$).
+Allowing for a non-linear choice of $\kappa_{0}\left(\mu\right)$ (like, $\kappa_{0}=\mu^{y}$ for $y>0$) reflects the universality in the family of systems obeying the same FP: no matter at which value of $\mu_{c}$ a system's bare coupling $\kappa_{0}\left(\mu\right)$ intersects the unstable FP, $\kappa_{c}=\kappa_{0}\left(\mu_{c}\right)$ is always the same, which guarantees identical (universal) critical behavior.
+This scenario also applies if the RG has parameters \emph{independent} of $\mu$~\cite{Pelissetto02,Snowman07}.
+Like the density of long-range bonds $p$ in our introductory example, such a parameter merely shifts the horizontal line $\kappa_{\infty}(p)$ in Fig.~\ref{fig:HN5yPlots}(a) up or down.

 We claim that the remaining three panels in Fig.~\ref{fig:HN5yPlots} capture \emph{all} generic features that can arise for $\mu$-dependent FP.
 Variable FP $\kappa_{\infty}\left(\mu\right)$ can \emph{collide}, either linearly or in a square-root branch point (BP); any other behavior (such as a higher-order BP) is exceptional.
-We can devise a simple theory \footnote{Our approach is similar in spirit to Landau's description of a mean-field phase transition found in any text book on critical phenomena~\cite{Plischke94}. } that reproduces these generic features, thereby demonstrating the generality of this classification, not only accounting for hierarchical networks but for any physical system described by parameter-dependent renormalization group equations~\cite{Kaplan09,Boettcher10c,Andrade05,Hinczewski06,Hinczewski07,SWPRL,Nogawa09,PhysRevE.82.011113,Baek11}.
+We can devise a simple theory \footnote{Our approach is similar in spirit to Landau's model of a phase transition found in many textbooks~\cite{Goldenfeld,Plischke94,Pathria}. } that reproduces these generic features.
+It thereby demonstrates the generality of this classification, not only accounting for hierarchical networks but for any physical system described by an RG-flow that explicitly depends on its control parameter~\cite{Kaplan09,Boettcher10c,Andrade05,Hinczewski06,Hinczewski07,SWPRL,Nogawa09,PhysRevE.82.011113,Baek11}.
+For example, the networks in Fig.~\ref{fig:HierarchicalNetworks} retain memory through ever longer non-renormalizing small-world bonds entering the flow at each level.